 OTR vs. COTA: What’s the Difference?

-If you’re interested in the career path of occupational therapy and you are just discovering the differences of the two occupational therapy career paths, this post is for you!
+If you’re interested in the career of occupational therapy and you are just discovering the differences of the two occupational therapy career paths (OTR vs OTA/COTA), and maybe you aren’t sure which direction to take, then this is post is for you!

-You may already be aware there are two paths, becoming an Occupational Therapist (OTR) or a Certified Occupational Therapist (COTA) but you might know of the main (and important) differences.
-There is a lot to consider when choosing between the two.
+You may already be aware there are two paths, becoming an Occupational Therapist (OTR) or a Certified Occupational Therapist (COTA) but you might not know of the main (and very important) differences.
+There is a lot to consider when choosing between the two careers.

 First, the General Difference Between OTR vs. COTA Careers